valganciclovir (Oral route)

 - Adults who have received kidney transplant—900 mg (two 450 mg tablets) once a day starting within 10 days of transplantation until 200 days after transplantation.

-- Teenagers and children 4 months to 16 years of age who have received heart or kidney transplant—Dose given once a day starting within 10 days of transplantation until 100 days after transplantation is based on body size and creatinine clearance which must be determined by your doctor.
+- Children 4 months to 16 years of age who have received a kidney transplant—Dose given once a day starting within 10 days of transplantation until 200 days after transplantation is based on body size and creatinine clearance which must be determined by your doctor.
 However, the dose is usually not more than 900 mg once a day.

-- Infants younger than 4 months old—Use and dose must be determined by your doctor.
+- Children younger than 4 months old who have received a kidney transplant—Use and dose must be determined by your doctor.

 - For treatment of CMV infection in the eyes: